ts5h/building-blocks_update/README.md

 Revamped from vanilla and jQuery to the latest React in 2021.

 https://0bjekt.co/2017/building-blocks/
-NOTE: Mobile devices might have some dragging problems.

 ## Firebase Config
 Should be added following as ```./src/configs/FirebaseConfig.ts```